mbaumer/us_hep_funding/docs/_states/IA.md

 <a name="IA-03"></a>
 [Back to top](#top)
 ## IA-03 -- Rep. David Young (R)
+### Committees
+David Young is the #25 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016